CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 The neutrality of the audit team SHOULD be ensured.
 In addition, the auditors should also be independent.
 If external service providers are used as auditors or auditors, they SHOULD check their independence and commit them to secrecy.

 #### DER.3.1.A10 Creation of an audit or audit plan [audit team leader]Before an audit or major audit, the audit team leader or lead auditor SHOULD create an audit or revision plan.
 For audits, the audit plan SHOULD be part of the final audit report.
-The audit plan SHOULD be updated throughout the audit and adjusted as needed.
+The audit plan SHOULD be updated throughout the audit and adjusted if necessary.
 Minor revisions SHOULD be planned using the revision list.

 Sufficient resources should be allocated to the audit / audit team.